excaliburjs/excaliburjs.github.io/content/docs/quickstart.md

     }

     // If the ball collides with the right side
-    // of the screen revese the x velocity if (this.x + this.getWidth() > game.getWidth()) {
+    // of the screen reverse the x velocity if (this.x + this.getWidth() > game.getWidth()) {
         this.dx *= -1;
     }